 Potential Dangers of Microplastic Pollution

 The harm caused by large pieces of plastic debris that enter the ocean is well known.
-Animals may become entangled in the plastic or may mistake it for food.
+Animals may become entangled in the material or may mistake it for food.
 The swallowed material may block the animals' intestines, starve them, or suffocate them.
 It may fill their stomachs and take the place of real food.
 The effects of microplastics on living things are uncertain, but researchers are concerned about their potential influence on the health of marine organisms and perhaps even on us.

 Scientists know that microplastics are accumulating in oceans around the world and in ocean sediments, that they take a long time to degrade completely, and that they are being ingested by marine animals at the bottom of the food chain.
 They have also discovered that microplastic is present in the bodies of at least some fish.
 In addition, scientists know that chemical pollutants stick to tiny pieces of plastic and enter the bodies of animals that ingest them.
 These pollutants include dioxins, DDT, and PCB molecules (polychlorinated biphenyls).

 In lab experiments on isolated tissue, microplastic particles have entered cells and caused cell damage.
 This doesn't necessarily mean that they will do the same thing in an intact body, where normal body processes may neutralize the particles.

-Microplastic particles might be harmful to marine animals and to us if we eat contaminated sea food, but investigators need to demonstrate this in their research.
+Microplastic might be harmful to marine animals and to us if we eat contaminated seafood, but investigators need to demonstrate this in their research.
 This research is very important.
-If microplastic is found to be harmful, hopefully more stringent and better-monitored regulations with respect to plastic waste will be established.
+If the particles are found to be harmful, perhaps more stringent and better-monitored regulations with respect to plastic waste will be established.

 So much microplastic material is accumulating in the ocean and it's made of such tiny particles that we will probably never be able to remove it.
 The best that we can do is to prevent the formation of any new microplastic.
 Reducing the amount of megaplastic pollution should be a big help in this process.